Cybersecurity Services in North Vancouver for Small and Mid-Size Businesses

 Need cybersecurity nearby?
 Fusion supports the cybersecurity needs of businesses across the surrounding area, including cybersecurity in West Vancouver, cybersecurity in Vancouver, and cybersecurity in Burnaby.
 See our cybersecurity hub for the full national overview.
 Same Canadian-owned team, same CISSP-led oversight, tailored per location.

-We are a creative agency.
-Can you enforce client NDAs technically, not just on paper?
+We are a design firm.
+Can you enforce client and product-IP NDAs technically, not just on paper?

 Yes.
-Our North Van creative engagements include classification-aware DLP, privileged-access management on asset vaults, endpoint data-loss prevention watching USB and personal-cloud, detailed access logging, and documented offboarding procedures.
-Enforcement is technical.
+Our North Vancouver creative and outdoor-gear engagements include classification-aware DLP, privileged-access management on asset vaults, endpoint data-loss prevention watching USB and personal-cloud, detailed access logging, and documented offboarding.
+Enforcement is technical, not just legal.

 How much does cybersecurity cost in North Vancouver?+

-Managed cybersecurity services in North Vancouver typically cost $180-$250 per user per month.
-Pricing depends on user count, compliance requirements, and scope.
-Standalone assessments range from $2,500 to $5,000.
-No hidden fees.
+Managed cybersecurity in North Vancouver is a predictable per-user monthly fee that depends on user count, compliance requirements, and scope.
+Standalone assessments are fixed-fee.
+No hidden fees and no per-incident surcharges.

 Do you provide on-site incident response in North Vancouver?+

 Yes.
-Fusion provides remote incident response 24/7 and dispatches on-site to North Vancouver and surrounding areas (North Vancouver, Lower Lonsdale, Lynn Valley, Deep Cove, Capilano) when physical access is needed.
-Our Vancouver team coordinates all local response.
+Fusion provides remote incident response 24/7 and coordinates on-site response to North Vancouver and the North Shore (Lower Lonsdale, Lynn Valley, Deep Cove, Capilano) when physical access is needed, from our Metro Vancouver presence.

 What cybersecurity framework do you use?+